Denali Equipment List

 High Altitude Mountaineering Boots

 This is one of the most important items on this list, proper fit, and function with sock system is a MUST.
-Double boots are required, designed for extended use in extreme temperatures.
-Modern synthetic integrated boots (those with a built-in overboot/gaiter) are suitable for this climb.
-For traditional plastic boots, thermo-mold liners are warmer, lighter, and more comfortable than standard liners.
+Every company has a different fit, so ideally you area able to try on boots from many Double boots are required, designed for extended use in extreme temperatures.
+Modern synthetic integrated boots (those with a built-in overboot/gaiter) are highly recommended for this climb.
 If you have heat-moldable liners in your boots already and you have worn them for several trips, you may want to have them re-fit to ensure that the foam has not compressed and the temperature rating has been retained.

 Examples